 it’s a bright morning after unsettled weather, I enter the Glen meaning to make contact with the birches as I have begun drawing a book on the first tree of the Celtic Calendar and of the Ogham alphabet, the magical white barked silver Birch is the tree for the first consonant, Beith.
-I have forced myself into this in the need to have ‘something to show’ from my time on the project, and a correspondence of sorts with Bec down under even though we have been collecting our exchange on summer solstice, this was my winter beginning and seasonally corresponding to hers.
-I approach my portal tree and pull back the park a little, exposing its tender inside and semaphore scroll, I see it still harbours life as an earwig drops out, last January when I did the same it was a shield beetle who fell.
-Impatient, I stroll on to the 3 Triskel birch with her 3 trunks, I’m looking for material to draw and as i stand here with that intention I can’t help feeling I’m forcing something, though I love her long horizontal arms reaching out spindly from the dividing trunks, I am here simply as witness to the way she stretches out and holds the light an invitation to simply do as she does, be here standing in the light reaching out, I feel a dance a song a whisper an urge to join in.
+I have forced myself into this in the need to have ‘something to show’ from my time on the project, and as part of a correspondence with Bec down under.
+As well as marking my entry point into the Glen, the Birch tree signifies my winter beginning running from solstice to solstice.
+I approach my portal tree and pull back the bark a little, exposing its pink and tender inside and, peeling off its morse dash scroll, I find it still harbours life as an earwig drops out.
+Last January, when I did the same, it was a shield beetle who fell.
+Impatient, I stroll on to the bigger birch with her triskel of silver trunks.
+I’m looking for material to draw and as i stand here with that intention I can’t help feeling I’m forcing something.
+I stand here loving her long horizontal arms reaching out, spindly from the dividing trunks, I am here simply as witness to the way she stretches out and holds the light an invitation to simply do as she does, be here standing in the light reaching out, I feel a dance a song a whisper an urge to join in.